Learn how to smoke pulled pork on a Pit Boss pellet grill following our detailed instructions and recipe below!

 You'll notice one side will have a thicker "Fat Cap" on it.

-After trimming, score through the fat cap with a good meat cutting knife in 2 perpendicular directions to help the fat underneath render out during the smoking process and allow some more of the rub to penetrate the meat.
+After trimming, score through the fat cap with a good meat cutting knife, such as a good boning knife, in 2 perpendicular directions to help the fat underneath render out during the smoking process and allow some more of the rub to penetrate the meat.

 Like we said, you can have fun finding any new and innovative rub you would like to use.